 Help with registration fees for refugee doctors

-If you have refugee status, or have applied for asylum, you may be able to get help with your registration fees.
+If you have UK refugee status, or meet one of the other categories listed above, you may be able to get help with your registration fees.

 What can other organisations do to help?